ijt/php-docs-samples/appengine/standard/wordpress/README.md

 8. Open the URL printed out by `gcloud app deploy` for your app and fill out the admin account setup form that appears.

+9. A login page will appear for the admin interface for your WordPress app.
-9. Log into the admin interface and go to `Plugins | Installed Plugins` on the menu on the left.
+Log into the admin interface.

+10. Click `Plugins | Installed Plugins` on the menu on the left.
 In the Plugins page that appears, click `Activate` for the `WP-Stateless` plugin.
 Now your uploaded media will be stored on GCS and will be visible on your WordPress site.

+Enjoy your WordPress app!

 ## Updating
 When a new version of WordPress become available, you can update your app to use it